liyih/IAPL/README.md

 This repository is an official implementation of IAPL, codes and weight will be released after paper accepted.

+## News
+- [2026/2/21] Our paper is accepted by CVPR 2026, all the codes and weights will be released as soon as possible.

 ## Methods
 ![](IAPL_overview.png)